npm package discovery and stats viewer.

 Weeks later, ask:

-"I'm booking a team lunch and flights for the offsite—what should I know?"
+"I'm booking a team lunch and flights for the offsite -- what should I know?"

-This isn't keyword matching.
-It's understanding.
+This is not keyword matching.
+It is understanding.

 Quick Start

-Add to Claude Desktop (~/Library/Application Support/Claude/claude_desktop_config.json):
+Add to your MCP config (~/Library/Application Support/Claude/claude_desktop_config.json):

 {